-- Near-term: we have updated some of the graphics and displays throughout the American Heritage Galleries in early 2023 and launched our Bloomberg Connects app to share more content.
+- Near-term: we updated some of the graphics and displays throughout the American Heritage Galleries in early 2023 and launched our Bloomberg Connects app to share more content.

-- Mid-term: new graphics in the period rooms with a more modern look and feel, along with information accessible on an app to provide more context to the period rooms, such as what was happening during the time period of the room, how these events shaped what is on display in the period room and the stories of the people who lived in them.
+- Mid-term: new graphics in the period rooms and additional information on the Bloomberg Connects app to provide more context to the period rooms, such as what was happening during the time period of the room, how these events shaped what is on display in the period room and the stories of the people who lived in them.

 We are grateful for support from the Association of Independent Museums, who provided funding towards our permanent gallery changes as part of their AIM Hallmarks Grants scheme Tackling Inequality.